judywangstat/HCP/README.md

 ## Note
 All scripts can automatically set **paths**, but if any issues occur, the paths need to be configured manually.
 For example, in **Table 1**, the paths need to be set manually in the following locations:

-1. In `main.R`, modify the paths for calling methods and saving results as follows:
+1. In `"main.R"`, modify the paths for calling methods and saving results as follows:

-     - Replace relative paths in `source()` with specified paths.
+     - Replace relative paths in `"source()"` with specified paths.

        Modify the following code:
         ```R